pantelovich/pantelovich/README.md

 AZ-900 ✓

-**Next:** Kubernetes · Microsoft Sentinel · GitHub Actions CI/CD · Azure DevOps
+**Next:** Working towards Kubernetes and Microsoft Sentinel next — want to go deeper into the cloud security and platform side.

 ---